-- $\Rightarrow$ Existing trend of urbanisation and growth distribution continues.
-Little change in demographics and from travel behaviour seen today. - $\Rightarrow$ No transformation in level of economic growth.
-Reactive political direction results in a rigid economy, lacking agility and vulnerable to economic shocks. - $\Rightarrow$ Net Zero 2050 target not met climate change and travel disruption becomes more extreme. - $\Rightarrow$ Technology uptake driven by existing policy; Electric Vehicle (EV) uptake at slowest rate of all four scenarios and some autonomy in the fleet.
-Continuation of shared transit and public transport use as seen pre-2020. - $\Rightarrow$ Continued trends of active travel, with increases experienced during 2020, although any further step-change increase would require a continued and committed impetus. - → Moderate growth in remote working.
-Continuation of freight transportation as seen today.
+- ⇒ Existing trend of urbanisation and growth distribution continues.
+Little change in demographics and from travel behaviour seen today. - → No transformation in level of economic growth.
+Reactive political direction results in a rigid economy, lacking agility and vulnerable to economic shocks. - → Net Zero 2050 target not met climate change and travel disruption becomes more extreme. - → Technology uptake driven by existing policy (including those provisions laid out within the Government's - experienced during 2020, although any further and committed impetus. - of freight transportation as seen today.

 Area type Population in 2050 (millions) Vehicle kilometres in 2050 (billions) CO 2 emissions in 2050 (mega-tonnes)

-Urban 3.9 21.9 0.8
+Urban 3.9 21.9 0.0

-Sub-urban 9.8 90.0 4.8
+Sub-urban 9.8 90.0 0.1

-Rural 2.3 49.0 1.5
+Rural 2.3 49.0 0.0